Disclaimer

 The Lesson of the Bears and the Boys

 My pastor's weekly newsletter this week was about the story of Elisha and the boys who taunted him and were subsequently killed by a couple of angry she-bears.
 The original Hebrew, as Pastor Stephan points out, more than likely isn't talking about what we would consider children these days.
 The bears didn't brutalize a T-ball team.
-The word translated as boys in this story refers in other places to young men.
-The Israelites considered anyone under 30 to be not an "adult" but a young male.
+The word translated as boys in this story refers in other places in the Old Testament to young men.
+The Israelites considered anyone under 30 to be not an "adult" but a young male, not yet an adult.
+Essentially, a boy!
 And we all have been treated lately to the sort of orchestrated violence young people can get up to when incited by media and ideological party leaders.

-The way this story is written, the confrontation of Elijah by the youthful servants of Baal (it's likely that's who they were) suggests an imminent attack on Elisha was planned.
-Certainly the story was going around that Elijah was actually dead and that his going up to Heaven was a lie perpetrated by Elijah.
+The way this story is written, the confrontation of Elijah by the youthful servants of Baal (it's likely that's who they were) suggests there were more than 42 of them, probably sent by the priests of Baal to spread disinformation about Elijah's translation to discredit the story.
+Their manner suggests an imminent attack on Elisha was planned.
+Certainly the story was going around that Elijah was actually dead and that his going up to Heaven was a lie perpetrated by Elisha.
+Facebook isn't the first spreader of disinformation.
 It was in the interest of the pro-Baal party to spread this sort of gossip.
-Later their descendants, the pro-Sanhedrin party of Israel in Jesus' time, repeatedly attempted to stone, throw off a cliff and arrest Christ for disagreeing with their dogma.
-It's no surprise that their cultural ancestors (the "boys" in this story) would have been gathered to do harm to Elisha and to shut up the man who opposed them.
+Later their descendants, the pro-Sanhedrin party of Israel in Jesus' time, repeatedly spread lies about Christ, attempted to stone, throw off a cliff and arrest Him for disagreeing with their dogma.
+It's no surprise that their cultural ancestors (the "boys" in this story) would have been gathered to do harm to Elisha and to shut up the man who opposed the Baal narrative of the day.
 The bears were simply God's security team protecting Elisha, whose work was not yet completed in Israel.

 Jesus said we would recognize the signs of his imminent return in the same way that leaves in Spring speak of the coming Summer.
 One can hardly look around, watch the news, hear the taunts of today's version of those young men in the story, and not see evidence of the soon-coming Savior.
-The young men have gathered.
-Google Seventh-day Adventist and you'll see page after page of anti-Adventist web pages and entire sites dedicated to opposing Adventism.
-I saw one "pastor" ranting about how horrible SDAs are and how they should be knocked in the head until they come to their senses.
-He flat out recommends that we be prevented from buying or selling until we cease spreading our lies.
-It was pretty stunning hearing a self-proclaimed Christian defender saying it straight out like that.
+The young men have been gathered.
+Google Seventh-day Adventist and you'll see page after page of anti-Adventist web pages.
+Entire websites are dedicated to opposing Adventism.
+I saw one "pastor" ranting about how horrible SDAs are.
+He proposed that Adventist Christians should be knocked in the head until they come to their senses.
+He flat out recommends that SDA's be physically prevented from buying or selling until we cease spreading our lies, by law if necessary.
+It was pretty stunning hearing a self-proclaimed Christian pastor saying it straight out like that.

 The devil is among us like a roaring lion seeking whom he may devour.